-- E. Latest date by which SAT or ACT scores must be received for fall-term admission\December 31 for Fall 2010 Latest date by which SAT Subject Test scores must be received for fall-term admission\N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants. - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission December 31 for Fall 2013 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants.

+G. Please indicate which tests your institution uses for placement (e.g., state tests): Ο. I lease maleate which tests your montation ases for placement (e.g., state tests)

 SAT $\boxtimes$

 ACT $\boxtimes$

 SAT Subject Tests $\boxtimes$

 AP

 CLEP

 Institutional Exam

-State Exam (specify) :
+State Exam (specify) : 0